 Unhealthy ministers display poor boundaries.
-The definition of healthy boundaries helps us to identify good ministers of the gospel and discern the wolf in sheep clothing.
+Unethical ministers misuse their position of professional responsibility to ravage the flock.
+This discussion of healthy professional boundaries will help us to identify good ministers of the gospel and separate them from those who abuse professional position - the wolf in sheep clothing.

 “Good fences make good neighbors” – Robert Frost.
 Discernment of a healthy and holy man of God (minister) requires a look at how they handle boundary issues.